shoaibkhan2812/AWS/AWS Migration/README.md

 **3.)
 Replatforming:** Need to make few optimization with core architecture.

 **4.)
-Refactoring / Rearchitecting:** Refactor the app and introduce cloudnative services to the workflow.
+Refactoring / Rearchitecting:** ✅Refactor the app and introduce cloudnative services to the workflow.
 This includes containerizing the application.
     Mostly used when converting the monolithic apps to microservices.

 --- Remaining 3 strategies are not migration in real sense ---